WATCH: Escaped inmate, wanted officer's patrol car seen on gas station camera

 Officials have stated in earlier press conferences that they have reviewed surveillance video of the pair, who are not related, ditching that patrol car at a nearby parking lot shortly after the above video shows.
 Authorities have not said when that video will be available.

 Surveillance footage from the detention center was released earlier this week, showing Vicky and Casey leaving the building in a patrol car.
-The assistant director of corrections brought the 6’9, nearly 300-pound inmate out of the jail and put him in the back of the patrol car.
+The assistant director of corrections brought the 6’9, 330-pound inmate out of the jail and put him in the back of the patrol car.

 Sheriff Rick Singleton confirmed the pair have been in a romantic relationship, along with publicly announcing an arrest warrant for the 56-year-old, 16-year veteran of the department.